shsedghi/HL_Fabric_IDE/README.md

 ```
 ./start_dev.sh
 ```
-* After succesful start you can stop the environment with
+* After succesful start you can stop, and clean the environment with.
+Any changes to docker containers will be lost
 ```
  ./stop_dev_sh
 ```